JYProjs/patentpy/README.md

 ## Sample code

-Bulk patent data in TXT format (1976-2001) can be downloaded using the year and week (within each year) as follows:
+Bulk patent data in TXT or XML format (1976+) can be downloaded using the year and week (within each year) as follows:

 ```python
 # import get_bulk_patent_data functionality